pjg11/CTF-Writeups/2021-HacktivityCon-CTF/3-Tsunami.md

 ![](images/3-try1.png)

 I then remembered/looked up a tool I had used for a challenge in the past called [Sonic Visualizer](https://www.sonicvisualiser.org/index.html).
-After downloading it, I

-- so I downloaded Sonic Visualizer, did some steps and saw the flag!
+After downloading it, I opened the sound file there, and added a spectogram.
+Zoomed in a little bit and there we have the flag for this challenge!

 Flag: `flag{f8fbb2c761821d3af23858f721cc140b}`